Software Engineering — Software Process and Software Process Models (Part 2)

 Agility is flexibility, it is a state of dynamic, adapted to the specific circumstances.

-The agile methods refers to a group of software development models based on the incremental and iterative approach, in which the increments are small and typically, new releases of the system are created and made available to customers every few weeks.
+The agile method refers to a group of software development models based on the incremental and iterative approach, in which the increments are small and typically, new releases of the system are created and made available to customers every few weeks.

 They involve customers in the development process to propose requirements changes.
 They minimize documentation by using informal communications rather than formal meetings with written documents.